WGNO Sports Director/WGSO 990am

 Ed created Friday Night Football back in 1991, the first high school football show in New Orleans.
 The programs airs on both WGNO and live each week on WNOL (Channel 38).

 Ed has been Sports Director of WGNO since 1993 and Sports Anchor from 1996 thru 2006.
-He was named Louisiana Sportscaster of the Year by the National Sportswriters and Sportscasters Association in 1997.
+He was named Louisiana Sportscaster of the Year by the National Sportswriters and Sportscasters Association in 1997, 2014 and 2018.
 He also co-hosts “The Three Tailgaters Show” on WGSO 990am with Ken Trahan and Rick Gaille.

 Ed also serves as co-host and producer of Friday Night Fastball, presented by Delgado Community College.
 He co-hosts the program with Delgado director of athletics and head baseball coach Joe Scheuermann.